 Due to uncertainties in initial and boundary conditions, and to approximations in our description of the atmosphere, only by combining models and observations can we hope to get sufficient information for making useful predictions.
 This is particularly relevant at convective or storm scale, where the motions are three-dimensional and driven by microphysical processes.

 Comparison between a high-resolution satellite picture and high-resolution forecast for roughly the same time.
 Left: visible MODIS satellite image, right: 1km forecast of rainfall (colours) and outgoing longwave radiation (white (black) represents high (low) cloud).
 The two pictures share many similarities at large scales, but differ greatly in the detail.
 This page contains Crown copyright material and should not be reproduced without permission.

-You are visitor number 5692 to this page.
+You are visitor number [an error occurred while processing this directive] to this page.